-- Administration of the pooling agreements: management has assessed that the satisfaction of this performance obligation is achieved on a monthly basis as pooling calculations are conducted. - Administration of the Dairy Direct Payment Program: management has assessed that the satisfaction of this performance obligation is achieved over time as the CDC incurs recoverable administration costs. - Two of the CDC's audit contracts: management has assessed that the satisfaction of this performance obligation is achieved over time as the audit services are performed continually throughout the year.
+- Administration of the pooling agreements: management has assessed that the satisfaction of this performance obligation is achieved on a monthly basis as pooling calculations are conducted. - Administration of the Dairy Direct Payment Program: management has assessed that the satisfaction of this performance obligation is achieved over time as the CDC incurs recoverable administration costs.
+As the program ended on March 31, 2023, the revenue was fully recognized.

+- Two of the CDC's audit contracts: management has assessed that the satisfaction of this performance obligation is achieved over time as the audit services are performed continually throughout the year.